massimo-zaniboni/Asterisell/doc/src/index.rst

   * ad-hoc formatting of telephone numbers according their type;
   * recognition of off-peak, peak or week-end calls, according the call-time;

-These operations are performed by custom PHP code, so you must consult your Asterisell assistance.
+These operations are performed by custom PHP code, so you must consult Asterisell assistance and support.

 Ignored CDRs
 ------------